Ultimate Pottery Glazing Tools & Supplies Guide

 - When mixing dry glaze in preparation for glazing

-- When spraying on glaze
+- When spraying on the glaze

 - During sanding and grinding off of excessive glaze and cookie removal